 - We speak with you, not about you.
 All communication in any matter related to you, flows through you.

 - No one speaks for you, or acts for you but you.
 We look to you to express your needs, provide us with information that will help us assist you, and keep in contact with us.

 Accessibility Resources collaborates with the campus community to provide accessible and inclusive college experiences for students with disabilities.

-We work with students with a variety of disabilities, including learning disabilities, ADHD, psychological disorders, chronic health conditions, mobility impairments, physical disabilities, brain injuries, neurological disorders, and sensory disabilities related to vision and hearing.
+We work with students with a variety of disabilities, including learning disabilities, ADHD, psychological disorders, chronic health conditions, mobility impairments, physical disabilities, brain injuries, autistic spectrum neurodevelopmental disorders, neurological disorders, and sensory disabilities related to vision and hearing.
 We also support students with temporary medical conditions, such as concussions and other injuries.
 Additionally, we consult with students who question whether they might have a disability, as well as those who are referred by a faculty or staff member.